cockroachdb/docs/cockroachcloud/quickstart.md

     This Quickstart uses default certificates, so you can skip the Download CA Cert instructions.

     {{site.data.alerts.callout_info}}
     The connection string is pre-populated with your username, password, cluster name, and other details.
 Your password, in particular, will be provided *only* once.
 Save it in a secure place (Cockroach Labs recommends a password manager) to connect to your cluster in the future.
-If you forget your password, you can reset it by going to the [SQL Users page](user-authorization.html).
+If you forget your password, a Cluster Administrator can reset it.
+Refer to: [Managing SQL users on a cluster](managing-access.html#manage-sql-users-on-a-cluster)
     {{site.data.alerts.end}}

 ## Configure the connection environment variable